Postgraduate loans for doctoral students

 How to apply

-You only need to apply once for the postgraduate doctoral loan, as the application and funding is for the duration of your course.
+You only need to apply once for the postgraduate doctoral loan, as the application and funding are for the duration of your course.
 If you’re studying over three or more academic years, you’ll get a letter each year confirming your payments for the upcoming academic year.

 The quickest way to apply for a postgraduate doctoral loan is online.